tombee/conductor/docs/examples/code-review.md

     content: "{{.steps.generate_report.response}}"
 ```

 **What it does**: Saves the final report to a markdown file.
-Uses the `file.write` connector with a templated path from inputs.
+Uses the `file.write` action with a templated path from inputs.

 **Output format**: The report includes severity ratings (CRITICAL/HIGH/MEDIUM/LOW), specific file:line references, and recommended fixes for each finding.